Japanese JLPT Grammar Point

 Key Takeaways

-• The structure ~という is used to define or explain nouns.
+• ~という is used to define or describe a noun by its name or title.

 Quick Recap Quiz